Protect what you love

 Get ahead by scheduling a consultation with your colorist to plan how to treat your newly bleached hair.
 Ramp up the moisturizing treatments in the days before your appointment.
 Get a dusting (where stray and split ends are trimmed) before and always get a cut afterward.
 Follow up with plenty more moisturizing masks.

-Space out your appointments
+Space out your appointements

 Tempting as it is to dye your roots as soon as they appear, aim to hit the bleach just once every two months.
 And rather than re-bleach your whole head, apply dye to new growth only to keep your hair healthy.